LaMitaOne/LaMitaOne/README.md

 > Maybe I can inspire some people with these ideas.
 Either way, I’m definitely having a lot of fun building things.

 Since then, it has escalated a lot, and now I'm trying out everything I can do with it...
-Seems I can build all the games of my childhood now 🤤 it's sooo cool, accidentally built a nano game engine 🤪
+Seems I can even build all the games of my childhood with that base 🤤 it's sooo cool, accidentally built a nano game engine 🤪
 At the end of the day, it's just a background thread moving pixels around.
 Same as i done it from begin!
 My very first "Hello World" was a threaded, animated sidebar—which, 22 years later, is still the playlist in my media player.
 I used to move panels, forms, and pics around... and now I move avatars and whatever I want around. 😎
 (but with skia4delphi it looks much cooler)